Learn Chinese, Math, English ELA online with WuKong Education!

-Blog / Math Learning / What are the Multiples of 3?
-[Solved Examples +List of 3 Times Table]
+Blog / Math Learning for Kids / What Are the Multiples of 3?
+Complete List, Examples for Kids

-What are the Multiples of 3?
-[Solved Examples +List of 3 Times Table]
+What Are the Multiples of 3?
+Complete List, Examples for Kids

 Multiples of a number are obtained by multiplying that number by natural numbers.
-For example, the multiples of 3 are generated by multiplying 3 by natural numbers like 1, 2, 3, and so on.
-Common multiples are numbers that are shared multiples of a given set of numbers, and finding them involves identifying the multiples that appear in all lists.
+Multiples of 3 are generated by multiplying 3 by natural numbers like 1, 2, 3, and so on.

 What are the Multiples of 3?
 [Solved Examples + List of 3 Times Table]